guitarvydas/guitarvydas.github.io/_posts/2021-06-06-Connecting Modules.md

 What is a software cable?

-Can we connect the two software components via a chain (pipeline) of increasingly specific type filters?
+Can we connect two software components via a chain (pipeline) of increasingly specific type filters?
 Bits in at one end, type "xyz" out the other end?

 Or, do we connect the software components using a smart cable?